oracle/python-oracledb/doc/src/user_guide/tuning.rst

   Make use of efficient python-oracledb functions.
 For example, to insert multiple rows use :meth:`Cursor.executemany()` instead of :meth:`Cursor.execute()`.
-Another example is to fetch data directly as :ref:`data frames <dataframeformat>` when working with packages like Pandas and NumPy.
+Alternatively use :meth:`Connection.direct_path_load()` for inserting very large datasets.
+Another example is to fetch data directly as :ref:`data frames
+  <dataframeformat>` instead of using the traditional query code path when
+  working with packages like Pandas and NumPy.

 * Tune your SQL statements.
 See the `SQL Tuning Guide
   <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=TGSQL>`__.